FAQs

 Here is some background on the Capital Region Thomas Edison Music Awards and the Capital Region Thomas Edison Music Hall of Fame.
 The organizers try to be as transparent about the process as possible.

-Each judge is provided with a copy of the quarterly Local 518 Music (and More) Reports for the year in question.
+Each member of the nomination panel and judge is provided with a copy of the quarterly Local 518 Music (and More) reports for the year in question.
 This has been produced by Andy Gregory at WEXT since 2012; copies are available for free on the station’s web site.
-This is a very thorough almanac of record, album and video releases in the market, complete with links to the work.
+This is a very thorough almanac of record, album, and video releases in the market, complete with links to the work.
 We feel that this is best way to ensure work is not overlooked.
-If you wish to be nominated for a video, record or album release, please follow the instructions on the station’s web site for submitting details of your work.
+If you wish to be nominated for a video, record, or album release on the quarterly reports, please follow the instructions on the station’s web site for submitting details of your work.

 Judges are asked not to nominate or vote for themselves.
 In the event where votes in a category are very close, electronic votes are checked to ensure this rule is followed.